MohsenAbrishami/stethoscope/README.md

 - Monitoring memory usage percentage

-- Monitoring hard disk free space
+- Monitoring Storage free space

 - Checking the network connection status

 - Checking web Server status (Nginx/Apache)

-- Recording log when CPU, memory, and hard disk usage exceeds the specified threshold
+- Recording log when CPU, memory, and Storage usage exceeds the specified threshold

 - Recording log when the network connection fails or the web server deactivated

-- Sending email when a problem occurs in the CPU, memory, hard disk, web server, and network of server
+- Sending email when a problem occurs in the CPU, memory, Storage, web server, and network of server

 Do you need more options? you can make an issue or contributes to the package